godspeedsystems/gs-documentation/docs/microservices-framework/event-sources/create-custom-event-source.md

+---
+title: Create a custom Eventsource
+description: A comprehensive guide to Godspeed's pluggable event source system.
+Learn about creating your own custom event source, how to integrate a new event source into your Godspeed service or project.
+keywords: [custom event sources, new event source, custom plugin, event-driven, godspeed plugin, plugin management, event integration, event source plugins]
+---
-# Create a New Eventsource
+# Create a custom Eventsource

 ## About Eventsources

 An eventsource is any entity or technology responsible for capturing events or notifications when specific events or conditions occur.
 These events are consumed by event handlers or processors for real-time or near-real-time responses.
 Eventsources can include Sync and Async event sources like Message brokers, Webhooks etc.The settings for each datasource lies in src/eventsources directory.

-### Steps to create any new eventsource :
+### Steps to create your custom eventsource :

 1. Inside the `eventsources` directory, create a `YAML` file with a specific name.
 In this YAML file, ensure you specify a `type` field, and there must be a corresponding `TypeScript` file in the `types` directory that shares the same name as the `type` you defined.